Brown v. Board of Commissioners of the City of Chattanooga: Background

-After the Civil War, blacks were capable of being included in city government and politics.
+After the Civil War, Black people entered into city government and politics.
 They made up a substantial number of representatives in the fire department, education departments, and police departments.
-For example, in 1881, seven blacks out of a twelve-member force served as Chattanooga's policemen.
-Out of fear and anger for the black political control in Chattanooga, a group of whites elected to amend the city's charter to require a poll tax, strict voting registration processes involving literacy tests and advanced registration, the governor's appointment of the police force, and a shift from five alderman to six.
-In 1901, the Tennessee legislature once again revised the city's charter to create a bicameral city government containing alderman and councilmen, leading to the elimination of blacks in political life.
+For example, in 1881, a Chattanooga police force included seven Black members out of a total of twelve.
+Out of fear and anger for the Black political control in Chattanooga, a group of White people elected to amend the city's charter to require a poll tax, strict voting registration processes involving literacy tests and advanced registration, the governor's appointment of the police force, and a shift from five aldermen to six.
+In 1901, the Tennessee legislature once again revised the city's charter to create a bicameral city government containing alderman and councilmen, leading to the elimination of Black people in political life.

-Following the city's charter establishment in 1839 by the General Assembly of the State of Tennessee, its governmental system was elected through an at-large voting process where a nearly all white candidates participated in the election to the five-member board with four-year terms.
-Candidates were chosen by a majority vote, but most voters were identified as caucasian or non-residential property owners, eliminating the opportunity for an equal representation of the 31.69% (as of 1980) of black population and residents.
+Following the city's charter establishment in 1839 by the General Assembly of the State of Tennessee, its governmental system was elected through an at-large voting process where a nearly all-White slate of candidates participated in the election to the five-member board with four-year terms.
+Candidates were chosen by a majority vote, but most voters were identified as White or non-residential property owners, eliminating the opportunity for an equal representation of the 31.69% (as of 1980) of the Black population and residents.

-The Commission included the positions of Mayor, chief officer of Finances, Commissioner of Fire and Police, Commissioner of Education and Health, Commissioner of Public Utilities, Grounds and Buildings, and Commissioner of Public Works, Streets and Airports.
-Each member was elected from the population at large; therefore the Commission represented only the majority white population of the Chattanooga area, not the African American minority.
+The Commission included the positions of Mayor, Chief Officer of Finances, Commissioner of Fire and Police, Commissioner of Education and Health, Commissioner of Public Utilities, Grounds and Buildings, and Commissioner of Public Works, Streets and Airports.
+Each member was elected from the population at large; therefore, the Commission represented only the majority White population of the Chattanooga area, not the Black minority.

-Whites continued to dominate the Commission post even after 1971 when John Franklin, the only black candidate to have ever been elected, became a part of the otherwise all-white governmental board, and was reelected until its termination.
-Since the first black candidate ran for the Commission in 1955, only fifteen black candidates attempted election to the Commission up to 1988.
-John Franklin was the only to succeed.
+White men continued to dominate the Commission post even after 1971, when John Franklin, the only Black candidate to have ever been elected, became a part of the otherwise all-White governmental board, and was reelected until its termination.
+Since the first Black candidate ran for the Commission in 1955, only fifteen Black candidates attempted election to the Commission up to 1988.
+John Franklin was the only one to succeed.